noclocks/NoClocksVault/03-AREAS/Operations/Ops - ClientOps.md

 # Client Operations (ClientOps)

+At [No Clocks, LLC](https://github.com/noclocks), we use the term **ClientOps** (similar to [[DevOps]]) to represent **Client Operations**.
+See below for a full definition

 > [!DEFINITION]
 > **ClientOps** *(noun) `[klahy-uhnt-ops]`*:
-> 1. A specialized division or methodology within a company dedicated to optimizing
+> 1. A specialized division or methodology within a company dedicated to optimizing and enhancing all aspects of client interactions and service delivery.

-**ClientOps** is a
+> 2. The holistic approach to managing internal operations that directly affect client relationships, satisfaction, and retention, integrating principles from customer service, project management, and business analytics.
+> 3. Aimed at improving client experience, streamlining communication, and ensuring effective service delivery through coordinated efforts across various departments such as sales, support, and management.
+>
+> **Example Usage:**
+> *The ClientOps team implemented a new CRM system to enhance client engagement and streamline communication, resulting in a noticeable improvement in client satisfaction scores.*

 ## Client Metadata